StIvesTabletop/stivestabletop.github.io/_posts/2020-02-12-tenth-session.md

 Unfortunately, it sort of back-fired as the gang driver was catapulted onto our carriage.
 A struggle ensued which was ended by the Wraiths turning up and dispatching the gang members.
 They thanked us for being bait - the bag was a decoy - and they even decided to let the rival gang of the Grey Cloaks move into Nightmarket!
-Wyrm and Flint managed to limp home worse for wear, but then discovered coins in the bag - so it wasn’t a complete fiasco after all....
+Wyrm and Flint managed to limp home worse for wear, but then discovered coins in the bag - so it wasn’t a complete fiasco after all...

 ![BitD](/images/posts/2020_02_12/bitd02.jpg "Blades in the Dark - planning the ambush"){:class="img_post"}

-Kathy J. led a cooperative 2-player game of [Lord of the Rings][LOTR] a tricky card based game that quite faithfully recreates the events of the book trilogy.
+Kathy J. led a cooperative 2-player game of [Lord of the Rings][LOTR], a tricky card based game that quite faithfully recreates the events of the book trilogy, with Catherine D.
-In this session following Frodo and Sam from Bag End through Rivendell, Moria, Lothlorien, Helms Deep, Shelob’s lair, and finally Mordor.
+In this session we followed Frodo and Sam from Bag End through Rivendell, Moria, Lothlorien, Helms Deep, Shelob’s lair, and finally Mordor.
-It can expand to 5 players utilising all 5 hobbits, yes - **five** - hobbits, you can play as ["Fatty" the hobbit that was cut out of the films](https://lotr.fandom.com/wiki/Fredegar_Bolger).
+It can expand to five players utilising all five hobbits, yes - **five** - hobbits, you can play as ["Fatty" the hobbit that was cut out of the films](https://lotr.fandom.com/wiki/Fredegar_Bolger).
-The game was going very well and the 2 hobbits had barely strayed towards the darkness when all the events in the final location turned against them and Sauron claimed “The Ring is mine”.
+The game was going very well and the two hobbits had barely strayed towards the darkness when all the events in the final location turned against them and Sauron claimed “The Ring is mine”.

 ![LOTR](/images/posts/2020_02_12/lotr02.jpg "Lord of the Rings - Helms Deep"){:class="img_post"}
 ![LOTR](/images/posts/2020_02_12/lotr01.jpg "Lord of the Rings - Sauron wins"){:class="img_post"}

-As the other 2 tables were still engrossed in their games, Kathy J. and Catherine D. switched to building zoos in [O Zoo le Mio][Zoo].
+As the other two tables were still engrossed in their games, Kathy J. and Catherine D. switched to building zoos in [O Zoo le Mio][Zoo].
-A much simpler game with an auction mechanic letting you bid over 5 tiles per round, the tiles feature 2 animal enclosures, trees, and paths.
+This is a much simpler game with an auction mechanic letting you bid over five tiles per round.
+Each tile features two animal enclosures, trees, and paths.
 A good selection of tiles added to your zoo will attract visitors if you have the best mammals, birds, reptiles, primates or sea creatures, and more tokens for the most trees or creation of circular paths.
-The game plays over 5 years or rounds and scoring occurs at the end of each year based on the number of tokens in your zoo with scores incrementing each year.
+The game plays over five years or rounds and scoring occurs at the end of each year based on the number of tokens in your zoo with scores incrementing each year.
-We played 2 games with Villa Gorilla triumphing over Porky Park, and then Crocodome more narrowly beating Aqua Shark for the title of most beautiful/successful zoo.
+We played two games with Villa Gorilla triumphing over Porky Park, and then Crocodome more narrowly beating Aqua Shark for the title of most beautiful/successful zoo.

 ![Zoo](/images/posts/2020_02_12/zoo01.jpg "O Zoo le Mio - Porky Park"){:class="img_post"}
 ![Zoo](/images/posts/2020_02_12/zoo02.jpg "O Zoo le Mio - Villa Gorilla"){:class="img_post"}

-We then finished off with a final 2 player game of [Kingdomino plus giants][KDAoG] where the kingdom with 3 large areas of lake, forest and fields beat the massive gold mine complex.
+We then finished off with a final 2-player game of [Kingdomino plus giants][KDAoG] where the kingdom with three large areas of lake, forest and fields beat the massive gold mine complex.

 As usual for any game requests for future sessions, please [contact us on Discord, Facebook, or Twitter][Contact].